-(1) The amounts shown represent deferred salary, the value of equity awards that vested during 2015 but the receipt of which was deferred, and/or deferred cash incentive awards, including amounts earned during 2015 but credited to an NEO's deferred compensation account after the end of fiscal year 2015.
-Deferred salary and cash incentive awards are included in the 2015 Summary Compensation table under the "Salary" and "Non-Equity Incentive Plan Compensation" columns, respectively.
-Equity awards were deferred upon vesting pursuant to an election made in a prior year by the NEO and the terms of the awards, and deferred equity awards are valued based on the closing price of Quanta's Common Stock as of 12:01 a.m. on the deferral date.
-Deferred equity awards are included in the "Stock Awards - Number of Shares Acquired on Vesting" column in the 2015 Option Exercises and Stock Vested Table.
+(1) The amounts shown represent deferred salary, the value of equity awards that vested during 2017 but the receipt of which was deferred, and/or deferred cash incentive payments, including amounts earned during 2017 but credited to an NEO's deferred compensation account after the end of fiscal year 2017.
+Deferred salary and cash incentive payments are included in the 2017 Summary Compensation Table under the "Salary" and "Non-Equity Incentive Plan Compensation" columns, respectively.
+Equity awards were deferred upon vesting pursuant to an election made in a prior year by the NEO.
+Deferred equity awards are valued based on the closing price of Quanta's Common Stock as of 12:01 a.m. on the deferral date.
+Deferred equity awards are included in the "Stock Awards - Number of Shares Acquired on Vesting" column in the 2017 Option Exercises and Stock Vested Table.
 The following table shows the deferred portion of each NEO's salary, cash incentive awards, and vested equity awards.

 Name Contribution Form of Contribution Amount (\$)

-Mr. O'Neil Salary Cash 59,259

-Cash Incentive Cash 49,084

-Equity Awards Common Stock 2,693,031

-Mr. Austin Salary Cash 52,500
+Mr. Austin Salary Cash 178,804

-Cash Incentive Cash 18,900
+Cash Incentive Cash 127,195

-Equity Awards Common Stock 1,088,604
+Equity Awards Common Stock Unit 2,258,121

-Mr. Jensen Salary Cash 35,250
+Mr. Gregory Salary Cash 46,750

-Cash Incentive Cash 24,339
+Cash Incentive Cash

-Equity Awards Common Stock 698,778
+Equity Awards Common Stock Unit

-Mr. Querrey Salary Cash 29,263
+Mr. Jensen Salary Cash 38,700

-Cash Incentive Cash 250,000
+Cash Incentive Cash 69,957

-Equity Awards Common Stock
+Equity Awards Common Stock Unit 1,174,125

-Mr. Kemps Salary Cash 97,500
+Mr. Morris Salary Cash 141,672

-Cash Incentive Cash 29,925
+Cash Incentive Cash 386,187

-Equity Awards Common Stock
+Equity Awards Common Stock Unit 265,868

-- (2) The amounts shown are included in the "All Other Compensation" column of the 2015 Summary Compensation Table, as detailed in the 2015 All Other Compensation Table within footnote 6 to the 2015 Summary Compensation Table.
-The amounts represent Quanta's matching contributions that would have been allocated to a participant's 401(k) plan account, but for applicable limits under the Internal Revenue Code. - (3) The amounts shown are not included in the 2015 Summary Compensation Table because earnings under Quanta's nonqualified deferred compensation plan were not above-market or preferential.
+- (2) The amounts shown are included in the "All Other Compensation" column of the 2017 Summary Compensation Table, as detailed in the 2017 All Other Compensation Table within footnote 6 to the 2017 Summary Compensation Table.
+The amounts represent Quanta's matching contributions that would have been allocated to a participant's 401(k) plan account, but for applicable limits under the Internal Revenue Code. - (3) The amounts shown represent earnings or losses on deferred cash amounts allocated to notional accounts that mirror the gains and/or losses of various investment alternatives and changes in value of the Quanta Common Stock underlying deferred equity awards.
+However, the actual amount of any earnings or losses ultimately realized on the deferred amounts by the NEO will be determined upon distribution/ withdrawal of such amounts.
+The amounts shown are not included in the 2017 Summary Compensation Table because earnings under Quanta's nonqualified deferred compensation plan were not above-market or preferential. - (4) The amount shown represents the value of cash amounts that Mr. Morris received as in-service distributions according to his prior elections.
+This amount was not included in the 2017 Summary Compensation Table because the payouts related to earnings and contributions in prior fiscal years.

-(4) The aggregate balance for each NEO includes certain amounts included in the Summary Compensation Tables for prior fiscal years, as shown in the following table:
+(5) The aggregate balance for each NEO (other than Messrs.
+Gregory and Wayne, who were not named executive officers prior to 2017) includes certain amounts included in the Summary Compensation Tables for prior fiscal years, as shown in the following table:

-Amount Reported in Prior

-Summary Compensation Tables Fiscal Year
+Name Amount Reported in Prior Summary Compensation Tables (\$) ^(a) Fiscal Years Reported

-Name (\$) (a) Reported

-Mr. O'Neil 175,214 2014

-Mr. Austin 96,967 2014
+Mr. Austin 6,148,405 2014 - 2016

-Mr. Jensen 66,360 2014
+Mr. Jensen 3,702,132 2014 - 2016

+Mr. Morris ^(b) 1,169,397 2014 & 2016